The Nest at Rokeby

 The Nurture Group Network, helping children and young people to succeed.

-The Rainbow Room is led by Mrs Hopkin and Mrs Rutte and overseen by Miss Woodhill (SENDCo), all of whom have completed the 2 day Theory and Practice of Nurture Groups course.
+The Nest is led by Mrs Bowie and Mrs Rutte and overseen by Miss Woodhill (SENDCo), all of whom have completed the 2 day Theory and Practice of Nurture Groups course.

 The Principles of Nurture

 - Six important principles underpin the organisation and ethos of a nurture group.

 - The nurture room offers a safe base